roniantoniius/roniantoniius/README.md

 ### Goals
 * 🧠  I'm learning ML Ops, Front End: Vue and React, Back End: Java, Kotlin, Flutter, ETL with Airflow and Kafka😊
-* Creating an App with AI integrated that mainly focus on helping Indonesian child and mom.
+* Creating an App with AI integrated that mainly focus on helping Indonesian citizen.

 ### Badges